pwerden/ds-ml-flight-delay-prediction/README.md

 ## Description

-This group project aims to predict the delay of flights from or to the Tunis-Carthage International Airport (TUN) using **regression** models.
+This group project aims to predict the delay of aircrafts flying (mostly) from or to the Tunis-Carthage International Airport (TUN) using **regression** models.
 The data base for this task is from the __zindi__ website which organised the "AI Tunisia Hack 2019" and covers the years 2016 to 2018 with a total of about 100,000 samples in 10 columns (9 features + 1 label).

 The data can be found at: